RafaelVegaJr/2024e-bikerentals/README.md

 In the project directory, you can run:

-- `npm start` – Runs the frontend app in development mode at [http://localhost:3000](http://localhost:3000).
+- `npm start` – Launches the frontend in development mode at [http://localhost:3000](http://localhost:3000)
-- `npm run build` – Builds the app for production to the `build` folder.
+- `npm run build` – Builds the app for production to the `build` folder
-- `npm test` – Launches the test runner in watch mode.
+- `npm test` – Runs the test suite in watch mode
-- `npm run eject` – Exposes the config files (only use if necessary).
+- `npm run eject` – Ejects config files (only if needed)

 ---